RajAshish31/RajAshish31/README.md

 - 👋 Hi, I’m Ashish Raj
 - 👀 I’m interested in Data Analytics.
-- 🌱 I’m currently studying Statistics.
 - 🤝 I’m looking for help with Jobs in Data Analytics.
 - 👯 I’m looking to collaborate on Data Analytics projects.
-- 💞️ I’m currently pursuing my Masters at the International University of Applied Sciences.
+- 💞️ I’m currently pursuing my M.Sc at the International University of Applied Sciences.
 - 📫 How to reach me: My LinkedIn profile: https://www.linkedin.com/in/rajashish27/
 - My Email ID: raj.ashish1997@gmail.com